feihong/asyncio-tasks-talk/talk.md

 ^ The client code here was written in Python, and compiled with [RapydScript](https://github.com/kovidgoyal/rapydscript-ng), a Python-to-JavaScript compiler.
 Note the new operator, which is special syntax that the RapydScript compiler supports.

+^ We could've also used an Ajax call to start the task.
+But in this example, we want to receive messages from the websocket, so it makes more sense to send the 'start' message through the websocket (saving us from having to write another request handler).

 ---
 ### Client code, websocket message handler